-In 2005, Ryan founded Visit Films, a leading worldwide boutique film sales company that now has more than 200 titles in its catalog.
-Since then, he has continued to build the portfolio of the company by opening Monument Releasing, a New York-based distribution company, and Pretty ____ Ideas, an LA-based development and incubation company.
-Prior to starting Visit Films, Ryan spent a number of years in International Distribution at Focus Features.
-Earlier in his career, he worked in physical production in New York City on numerous film and TV productions.
-With Visit Films, he has been responsible for the acquisition, worldwide sales and development of a number of important American independent and international films that have premiered at and won numerous prizes in all of the major film festivals, such as Cannes, Sundance, Berlin, Venice and Toronto.
-He has worked with filmmakers as diverse as Harmony Korine, Werner Herzog, the Duplass Brothers, Rolf de Heer, Joe Swanberg, Valerie Donzelli, Josephine Decker and David Robert Mitchell.
-In addition to many Gotham and Independent Spirit Award winning titles, he recently worked on Tanna, an Oscar nominated film from Australia.
-Ryan has also consulted for Sundance Channel Global on the acquisitions of over 120 titles per year.
+Ryan is the founder of Visit Films, a leading worldwide boutique film sales company, and sister companies Monument Releasing, a NY-based distribution company, and Pretty ____ Ideas, an LA-based incubation company through which he has produced and EP'ed a wide range of films.
+Ryan has been responsible for the acquisition, worldwide sales, and development of numerous important American independent and international films that have premiered at and won numerous prizes in all the major film festivals, such as Cannes, Sundance, Berlin, Venice and Toronto.
+He has worked with filmmakers as diverse as Harmony Korine, Werner Herzog, the Duplass Brothers, Joe Swanberg, Josephine Decker, Joanna Hogg, Mark Cousins, Theo Anthony, Kogonada, and David Robert Mitchell.
+In addition to many Gotham and Independent Spirit Award winning titles, he worked on the Oscar-nominated Australian film Tanna.
+Ryan speaks on numerous industry panels each year, including for The Gotham, the Sundance Institute, and the Cannes Producer's Network.

-Born in Shanghai, Jerry began working in marketing and publicity in various industries following his graduation from NYU with a double degree in Economics and Cinema Studies.
-Before joining Visit Films in 2014, he worked for companies including NBC, Left of Frame Pictures, Pensa, Open Air Publishing, CityBuzz, and NYU.
+Jerry Li is the Senior Director of Marketing and Publicity at Visit Films and its sister company Monument Releasing.
+Before joining Visit Films, he worked for companies including NBC, Left of Frame Pictures, Pensa, Open Air Publishing, CityBuzz, and NYU.
 In addition, he has worked on feature films, commercials, and music videos, as well as writing and directing short films.
 Jerry holds a double BA from NYU in Cinema Studies and Economics.

 Tarek is a graduate of Brown University, where he studied History and Urban Studies and developed his passion for independent film.
 During his undergraduate career, he served as the Associate Director of the Ivy Film Festival, the world's largest student-run student film festival, and founded the Brown University Film Forum, a weekly film screening series dedicated to showing great films from a wide range of cultures, time periods, and genres.
 Since moving to New York, Tarek has held programming and editorial positions at the Tribeca Film Festival and Indiewire, respectively.